DM126/Toy-FORTH/README.md

 ### Function operators:
 `DEFINE` defines the token on the top of the stack as an identifier for a function.
 `END` ends the function definition.
 Note that "functions" in this language are actually more like macros than functions, as they simply splice any tokens within the function body into the token buffer.
+However, argument passing can be simulated with some clever stack operations.

 ### Other keywords:
 `RANDOM` will push a random integer on to the stack.
 Uses the C++ rand() function.